b3llyfish/kingdoms-of-the-hre/README.md

 * [No HRE Kingdoms](https://steamcommunity.com/sharedfiles/filedetails/?id=2420327048&searchtext=hre+kingdoms) - Prevents the AI from forming HRE Kingdoms

 ## Localization
-Basic localization for supported locales has been provided by using [CK3_LocalizationChanger](https://github.com/b3llyfish/CK3_LocalizationChanger).

-I am accepting any localization improvements via mods and will happily link them below.
-If your chosen language is listed below then this mod must be used to support your localization.
+This mod only supports **English** localization at present.
+I'm hoping to find a solution to support basic localization for all supported languages in the near future.

+Below lists localization support from other modders.
+If your preferred locale appears below please download that mod as I will not be providing any basic localization for this language.

 [Chinese Localization Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3090564070) - thanks to [無壹](https://steamcommunity.com/profiles/76561198113539588)